 The Water Bureau and Portland Parks and Recreation established a Project Advisory Committee (PAC), a group of citizens who helped formulate criteria that was used by building design and landscape architects to develop park facility designs.
 PAC members represented the three local neighborhood associations, nearby homeowners, and park user interest groups, such as the Friends of Powell Butte Nature Park, the Audubon Society, and Northwest Trails, Inc. The group began meeting in October 2009, and completed their work in May 2010.

 Construction will occur in two phases:

 Phase 1: The first phase was the excavation of the reservoir site began in July 2009 and was completed in May 2010.
 During the first phase, hundreds of tons of soil were removed and transported off the butte.
 An estimated 100 truck trips per day made for a total of approximately 30,000 trips to and from Powell Butte.
 Some of the soil is being kept on the construction site to reuse on the site once the reservoir is constructed.

 Phase 2: In phase 2, hundreds of workers are constructing the buried concrete reservoir, pipes, vaults, emergency overflow structure, and a number of required park improvements.
-The second phase began in May 2011, with the project scheduled for completion in April 2014.
+The second phase began in May 2011, with the project scheduled for completion in late 2013.

 Road and Parking Lot Closures